jtdata/Getting-and-Cleaning-Data/README.md

 -open an R console and set the working directory to the repository root (use setwd()) -source run_analisys.R script (it requires the plyr package): source('run_analysis.R')

-In the repository root directory you find the file sensor_avg_by_act_sub.txt with the tidy data set.
+In the repository root directory is the file sensor_avg_by_act_sub.txt with the tidy data set.